 Fordham University Student Disciplinary Policies – This link is to Fordham University’s policies on student actions that can result in a disciplinary proceeding.
 Fordham University is located at:Rose Hill Campus

 Phone: (718) 817-1000

-If you are facing disciplinary action by your school, college or university in New York City, including Queens, Brooklyn, the Bronx and Manhattan, contact the Law Office of Rochelle S. Berliner.
+If you are facing disciplinary action by your school, college or university in New York City, including Queens, Brooklyn, the Bronx and Manhattan, contact the Law Office.
 Rochelle S. Berliner is a knowledgeable Queens criminal defense attorney who is dedicated to fighting the allegations against you and representing you at your disciplinary hearing.

-Call the Law Office of Rochelle S. Berliner at 718-261-5600 or submit an online form today for a consultation today about your student disciplinary hearing.
+Call the Law Office at or submit an online form today for a consultation today about your student disciplinary hearing.